Portrait of a Man with a Falcon

-Portrait of a Man with a Falcon, also called Portrait of a Man of the Cornaro Family with a Falcon or Giorgio Cornaro with a Falcon, is an oil painting by the Italian painter Titian.
+Portrait of a Man with a Falcon, also called Portrait of a Man of the Cornaro Family with a Falcon or Giorgio Cornaro with a Falcon, is an oil on canvas painting by the Italian painter Titian.
 It is variously dated from the late 1520s to the 1540s.
-The painting is in the collection of the Joslyn Art Museum in Omaha, Nebraska.
+The painting is in the collection of the Joslyn Art Museum in Omaha.

 History

 The Joslyn Art Museum dates this portrait to the late 1520s and attributes it to Titian alone, although this attribution is not accepted by some modern scholars.
 According to Georg Gronau, it was painted in Titian's middle period, about 1530 to 1540.

 The work was "sadly damaged" by the time it went to the United States in the early 1900s, and some students of Venetian art then thought it a copy.
 Charles Ricketts thought this impression was due mainly to the repainting, in brown, of the background, formerly grey, with the consequent weakening of the contours and falsifying of the shadows; and the reduction in the quality of the pigment by ironing or relining.
 Extensive conservation work was completed by senior conservator Mark Leonard at the Getty Museum in 2008.